alekwiecien/storefrontcloud-cli/README.md

 ### Switch POD

-To switch the current POD You should run:
+To switch the current POD, you should run:

 ```
 node scripts/cli.js pod